Skip to main content

-Hot Module Replacement (HMR) allows you to update modules in a running application without needing a full page reload.
-This preserves the application state and improves the development experience.
+Hot Module Replacement (HMR) updates modules in a running application without a full page reload, preserving application state.

 HMR is enabled by default when using Bun’s full-stack development server.